A subversion of the most fundamental aspect of Dialogue: whether a character is talking to someone else or not.

 - In the same game, briefly, Ema imitates Kristoph Gavin, and the appropriate sprite appears for a moment.

-- Dominic Deegan used both kinds in one strip.
+- Both kinds are used in one strip.
 Dominic's defensive justifications for his actions are revealed to have been aimed at his cat Spark instead of his girlfriend Luna.
 (Actually, the cat understood, but he just didn't care.)
 Also, Nimmel's Rousing Speech to himself in a mirror is revealed to have been overheard by Luna.

 - Both kinds were also used earlier, when Szark Sturtz poured his heart out to what was revealed to be a Dominic doll — and then Jayden revealed that she'd been standing nearby and heard the whole thing.